 With all this in mind, the pro-life movement is not out to squash any hope for couples struggling to conceive.
 As always, all people, born or preborn, deserve respect, dignity and love.

 One major breakthrough that exists in monitoring and maintaining women’s reproductive health is NaProTECHNOLOGY (Natural Procreative Technology), a medical and surgical alternative that has been proven effective to treat infertility, ovarian cysts, polycystic ovarian disease, repetitive miscarriage, and hormonal imbalances among other health complications.
 NaProTECHNOLOGY monitors women’s hormonal events during the menstrual cycle and identifies when gynecological systems operate abnormally, identifying the problems which may be able to be corrected.

 State-of-the-art advancements like this along with education and resources will go a long way in maintaining reproductive health in women and protecting the rights of the preborn.
-And let’s not forgot the beautiful, loving and moral option of adoption.
+And let’s not forget the beautiful, loving, and moral option of adoption.
 Both NaProTECHNOLOGY and adoption provide ethical alternatives to the dangers and ethical problems with IVF.

 - Pamela Mahoney Tsigdinos, Why Has Abuse in the IVF Industry Gone Ignored?
 Research reveals how unscrupulous clinics harm would-be parents, Oct.
 2019.
 BIOPOLITICAL TIMES. https://www.geneticsandsociety.org/biopolitical-times/why-has-abuse-ivf-industry-gone-ignored